codeyab22/Codecom/README.md

 The spacing and the boxing makes my project stand out.
 I would try to keep it in a minimum.

 This is my website.
-Check it out.
-This is a link: https://codeyab22.github.io/Codecom/.
+Check it out with this link: https://codeyab22.github.io/Codecom/.

 My page: